1jour1vin

 Wine rated (2024 guide) 96/100

-For some producers, the 2021 vintage, marked by some rain in February that tempered temperatures during the March harvest, represents the closest thing to a Bordeaux year in Mendoza.
-In this sense, 2021 was an ideal vintage for Bordeaux grape varieties.
-This unique situation is clearly reflected in the Malbec Nicolás Vineyard 2021, which unveils a new label for this vintage after being aged for up to 21 months in French oak barrels.
-The wine is a blend of 46% Cabernet Sauvignon, 44% Malbec, and 10% Cabernet Franc from the vineyards of the Uco Valley.
-Deep purple in color with a garnet hue, it opens with delicate nuances of blackcurrant and ash, tobacco, black fruit, and cherry, similar to those of a Bordeaux wine.
-Expressive and compact, it has notes of cedar on a long and persistent finish.
-2025-2045
+For some producers, the 2021 vintage—marked by rainfall in February that moderated temperatures during the March harvest—represents the closest thing to a Bordeaux-style year in Mendoza.
+In this sense, 2021 was an ideal vintage for Bordeaux-origin grape varieties.
+This unique situation is clearly reflected in the 2021 Nicolás Vineyard Malbec, which debuts a new label for this vintage after aging for up to 21 months in French oak barrels.
+The wine is a blend of 46% Cabernet Sauvignon, 44% Malbec, and 10% Cabernet Franc sourced from vineyards in the Uco Valley.
+Deep purple in color with garnet hues, it opens with delicate notes of blackcurrant and ash, tobacco, black fruit, and cherry, reminiscent of a Bordeaux wine.
+Expressive and compact, it features notes of cedar on a long, lingering finish.
+2025–2045

 James Suckling